Farah Zeynep Abdullah: TV series

 In 2010, during her studies at the University of Kent, Abdullah was offered a role in the melodrama Öyle Bir Geçer Zaman ki, for which she completed 2 seasons and 79 episodes.
 The series also won her a Best Supporting Actress award at the Antalya Television Awards in 2011.

 She then worked for the second time alongside Kıvanç Tatlıtuğ in the period drama Kurt Seyit ve Şura.

 In late July 2016, rumours of Abdullah joining the hit series Muhteşem Yüzyıl: Kösem ("Magnificent Century: Kösem") surfaced on social media.
 A few days later, it was confirmed that she had joined the series in the role of Hungarian princess Farya Bethlen.

-Abdullah then starred as singer in the series Gülizar.
+Abdullah then starred as a singer in the series Gülizar.
+She shared the lead role with Berk Cankat, who previously acted in Muhteşem Yüzyıl: Kösem but never met as they portrayed their characters in two completely different seasons.

 Between 2020 and 2021, she worked alongside Birkan Sokullu in Masumlar Apartmanı ("Apartment of the Innocents"), which is adapted from a novel by Gülseren Budayıcıoğlu.